El Salvador to airdrop $30 in Bitcoin to every adult citizen By Cointelegraph - Up News Info

 El Salvador to airdrop $30 in Bitcoin to every adult citizen

-The announcement was welcomed by Bitcoiners, with influencers speculating El Salvador’s government wil need to purchase the required BTC it intends to distribute adding more than $100 million in buying pressure on markets.
+The announcement was welcomed by Bitcoiners, with influencers speculating that El Salvador’s government will need to purchase the required BTC it intends to distribute adding more than $100 million in buying pressure on markets.

 Continue Reading on Coin Telegraph